 - You did not serve time in state prison, OR you served time in state prison but would have served it in jail following Proposition 47.

 Virtually all DUI convictions will meet these requirements.
-However, if your case does not, it does not mean there is no hope.
-You should get in touch with one of our attorneys today to discuss all of the legal options available for your specific case.
+However, it does not mean there is no hope if your case does not.
+You should contact an attorney today to discuss all the legal options for your case.